 Online Equity Maps

-To inform our work, guide our investments and work to achieve the citywide equity goals and strategies, the Office of Equity has created a simplified version of an Equity Atlas and Matrix, or equity ranking index and set of maps, that can be used to help rank many of our internal lists that relate to projects, programs and even procedures.
+To inform our work, guide our investments and work to achieve the citywide equity goals and strategies, the Office of Equity has created a simplified version of an Equity Atlas and Matrix, or equity ranking index and set of maps, that can be used in a variety of ways by Departments to help inform equity approached to things like projects, programs and even procedures.
 This project has been created in collaboration with our Planning Department and with help from the GIS team at the Information and Technology Services Department.

 The Equity Atlas is an interactive tool that highlights the demographics, disparities and some infrastructure distribution within the city.
 Maps relating to basic demographic indicators such as race, income and language are published in a standard format that includes consistent methodologies as it relates to breaking points, census tract data, and thresholds.
 It is critical to address all areas of marginalization, and an institutional approach is necessary across the board.
 As local and regional government deepens its ability to eliminate racial inequity, it will be better equipped to transform systems and institutions impacting other marginalized groups.

 Using two demographic variables; race and income, we have designed a simplified Equity Matrix that focuses on breaking points above and below the citywide averages for those demographic variables.
 This essentially means that more points are assigned to a census block that has a higher than citywide average concentration of people of color and/or people below the average for median family income.
 The Equity Matrix is demonstrated in the maps as the “Overall Rank” tab.